lancetipton/composer-wysiwyg/README.md

 # Compose It ( WYSIWYG Editor )

 I could not find a WYSIWYG that was **small** and fit my needs.
 The closest I found was [pell.js](https://github.com/jaredreich/pell).
 Pell.js is simple and straight forward, but only has a static layout.
 I needed a pop-up layout.
-At first I just forked forked it, but eventually I just re-wrote everything and also added a few more features.
+At first I just forked it, but eventually I just re-wrote everything and also added a few more features.

 ## Install